jbatson5/SCALE-test/docs/MAVRIC.rst

   Biased source sampling probability (photons/cm3) for groups 2 (8–10 MeV), 12 (0.8–1.0 MeV), and 18 (45–100 keV).

-.. csv-table:: Ratio of the figure-of-merit (speed-up) of MAVRIC and SAS4 compared to analog Monaco
+.. csv-table:: Ratio of the FOM (speed-up) of MAVRIC and SAS4 compared to analog Monaco
   :file: csv-tables/4.21.csv
   :align: center
   :name: tab4-21